 Now the Miami housing market is oversupplied, with most homes selling for a fraction of their former valuations.
 Meanwhile, Florida is ranked 8th in the United States in foreclosures, despite it being a full recourse state (i.e. where creditors can pursue a borrower’s other assets following mortgage default).
 And the unemployment rate in Miami has surged from 3.6% in January 2007 to 11.1% currently, with half of Florida’s construction jobs having disappeared.

 You can now see why my ears pricked up when the hedge fund manager likened Melbourne to Miami.
-While I do not consider Melbourne to be at risk of a Miami-style housing crash, Melbourne is, nevertheless, Miami-lite in many ways.
+While I do not consider Melbourne to be at risk of a Miami-style housing crash, Melbourne is, nevertheless, Miami-lite in some ways.

 For starters, Melbourne’s building boom began long after home prices began rising, with much of this construction in apartments: